gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 * go to the new post and follow the Share link.
 * DO NOT select **On your own Timeline**, but **On a Page you manage**
-* select GNU ARM Eclipse
+* select GNU MCU Eclipse
 * posting as GNU ARM Eclipse
 * click **Share link**
 * check the post in the [Facebook page](https://www.facebook.com/gnuarmeclipse)